nhistory/community_app/README.md

 - Used dynamic URL connection between templates with inheritance.
 - Did data migration with models and python class.
 - Create CRUD feature by using modelForm, request and redirect.
-- Add search bar to find room and description with django db model Q.
+- Added search bar to find room and description with django db model Q.
 - Used cookie-based sessions to authenticate user information.
 - Imported decorator module to restrict user authority.
+- Made user registration form by using UserCreationForm

 ## Project version